 Unfortunately, that is not the case.
 As that too is subject to community-based censorship.
 Federated level fragmentation is discussed in this blog entry.
 So ultimately you will never see the whole picture with a service such as PeerTube.
 Perhaps that is also by design.

 You find out that competing with YouTube is a lot like your local store competing against Wal-Mart.
 You can't.
 They have more money than you, more clout than you, and will erase you out of existence in every way.
 Now, if blogging was like our livelihood we would be devastated at this point.

-YouTube is the criminals stealing from artists around the world!
+YouTube is the criminal stealing from artists around the world!

-Individuals have no powerful law-firm, no agents that represent them.
+Individuals have no powerful law firm and no agents that represent them.
 Of course, We know this is what parliament/congress/senators are supposed to be there for.
-But with millions of dollars from Google funneled into their campaigns it’s easy for them to look the other way.
-That and most are so old they don’t even know what a computer is!
+But with millions of dollars from Google funneled into their campaigns, it's easy for them to look the other way.
+That and most are so old they don't even know what a computer is!

 A giant middle finger to your copyright claim and if you don't like it you CAN take your ball and well...
 Be erased from existence.

-We’ll face the void alright because throughout the course of my existence I have deprived YouTube of about 20 dollars.
-Now, the conversion of investment of site versus a loss of revenue is terrible.
-But it’s the little victories that we like.
+The fact is, we'll face the void alright because throughout the course of my existence, I have deprived YouTube of about 20 dollars.
+Now, the conversion of investment in the site versus a loss of revenue is terrible.
+But it's the little victories that we like.

 Anyhow, for those who want to give it a go at self-hosting video blogging.
 Have the endurance of a God and balls that clink when you walk.
 Because it's going to be a long haul.
 Until next time.

 Server protect you.